 We are speaking with Wong Jia Rong.
-He is senior HR consultant and team lead at BGC Group and we're getting his take on how we can help to prevent the further spread of fear and anxiety among staff, and also more importantly, boosting staff morale during the season of COVID-19.
+He is a senior HR consultant and team lead at BGC Group and we're getting his take on how we can help to prevent the further spread of fear and anxiety among staff, and also, more importantly, boosting staff morale during the season of COVID-19.

 Now with team segregation and work from home orders, it also means that you know, more and more workers don't have that opportunity to interact with their colleagues, their clients, their bosses... with HR as well.
 What if you have questions for HR?
 But sorry, you can't see them anymore!

 What solutions can you propose for companies or managers to help reduce this feeling of isolation among their staff?